strongloop/strongloop.com2/_posts/2020-04-15-loopback-q1-overview.md

 In LB3, Operation hooks are useful tools that are triggered by all methods that execute a particular high-level CRUD operation.
 However, LB4 hasn't supported this feature yet.
 To help LB3 users to continue using the feature, we provide a workaround and explain how they can migrate LB3 operation hooks to LB4 repositories in page [Migrating operation hooks](https://loopback.io/doc/en/lb4/migration-models-operation-hooks.html).

 LB3 has the built-in User/AccessToken model based authentication.
 In LB4, we provide a more flexible authentication system.
 We explain how LB3 users can migrate it to LB4 with handy LB4 CLI tools.
 The content can be found in page [Migrating built-in authentication](https://loopback.io/doc/en/lb4/migration-authentication.html).

+In addition, we added the [LB3 features not in-plan documentation page](https://loopback.io/doc/en/lb4/migration-not-planned.html) to clarify which LB3 features are not supported in LB4 or the workarounds for those features if users would like to continue using them in LB4.

 ## Migration Tooling and Examples